hkcountryman/latex_to_png/README.md

 ## Plans for the future
 In the next release, my hope is to add the following:
-  - An option to use the program without ever leaving the CLI
   - Let user specify a preferred location for the directory
   - Hopefully, remove the limitation where a user can lose part of their equation by exceeding the space of a single page